-South Weber City contracts for public safety services through an interlocal agreement with the Davis County Sheriff's Office (DCSO) for Law & Alcohol Enforcement, Animal Control, and other related public safety services.
+South Weber City contracts for public safety services through an interlocal agreement with Davis County Sheriff's Office (DCSO) for Law & Alcohol Enforcement, Paramedic, Animal Control, and other related public safety services.
 The DCSO also provides the City with emergency planning and management services.
-South Weber City and DCSO are continually seeking new methods of ingenuity and resourcefulness to maintain a level of service that will ensure a gratifying quality of life, safety, and security for our community.
+South Weber City and DCSO are continually seeking new methods of ingenuity and resourcefulness to maintain a level of service that will ensure a gratifying quality of life, safety, & security of our community.